CLI Reference

 |---|---|

---name <name> | Override the LLM-generated team name (supports @scope/name) |
+--name <name> | Override the LLM-generated team name (sets name in team.yml) |

 --dry-run | Show what would be created without writing files |

---force | Overwrite if a team with the same name already exists |
+--force | Overwrite if team.yml already exists in the target directory |

 --provider <name> | LLM provider override (openai, anthropic, google) |